English (ENG)

 ENG 338.
 African American Writing, 1946-Present.
 (3)

-Considers the relationship among literature, freedom, and racial identity as a major preoccupation of black intellectuals and writers, from slave narratives to current post-modern and hip-hop narratives.
+Survey of contemporary African American writing.
+Considers the relationship among literature, freedom, and racial identity as a major preoccupation of Black intellectuals and writers, from slave narratives to current post-modern and hip-hop narratives.
 Black writers give special attention to the significance of race in literature, but does racial identity give a writer a special task as well as perspective?
-Is a black writer one who happens to be black or does his/her blackness obligate and/or empower this writer to write from a black perspective?
+Is a Black writer one who happens to be Black or does his/her blackness obligate and/or empower this writer to write from a Black perspective?
 And, is this perspective inevitable given the writer’s racial experiences in this country?
 IC.
-PA-4B.
+PA-3B, PA-4A.
 CAS-B-LIT.

 Cross-listed with CRE 338.